| | | | | |

 The motor receives force commands from your sim through a USB connection, typically using the DirectInput protocol.
 Your racing simulator calculates the forces acting on the steering column based on tyre physics, suspension geometry, and aerodynamic loads.
 It sends these force values to the wheelbase firmware 60 times per second in most cases – that’s the typical update frequency.

 Here’s where firmware quality becomes critical.
 Even without the filters you see in sim software, there’s enormous signal processing happening behind the scenes.
 The firmware must counteract oscillations from feedback loop delays – DirectInput was never designed for the strength and mechanics of direct drive systems.
-What really separates brands is interpolation quality between those 60Hz physics updates.
+What tends to separates brands is interpolation quality between those 60Hz (now 360Hz in iRacing) physics updates.

 Wheel rotation setup in iRacing set to 900° of rotation